josueventura07/para_cuando/README.md

-#Basic Information for team work
+# Basic Information for team work

 ### About [npm](https://www.npmjs.com/) & [node](https://nodejs.org/en/) versions:

 This "Skeleton" was created using npm v9.2.0 & node [v18.13.0](https://nodejs.org/en/).

-Update your own npm & node is necesary for better work flow, so, before cloning, merging or fetching the repository, make sure you already have updated npm & node.
+Updating your own npm & node is necesary for better work flow, so, before cloning, merging or fetching the repository, make sure you already have updated npm & node.

 ###### npm updating: